mysteriousmartel/poppyProject/README.md

 ## Limitations of the library

 Since it has to deal with large calculations depending on the size of your simluation, memory is a big issue with running POPPY.
 For the installation alone, a hybrid gaming laptop was unable to install all parts for running the full extent of the library's processing ability, and is only able to run up to mid-tier computations.

+## Collaborators, references, and other info

+For this project, I worked with Merlin Hoffman under approval from our professor.
+He originally found this Python package, and we used my computer to get it to run and demonstrate how the code works.